flenniken/statictea/docs/md/functions.md

 ~~~

 In a template command a return controls the replacement block
-looping by returning “skip” and “stop”.
+looping by returning "skip" and "stop".

 ~~~javascript
 if(c, return("stop"))